BCusack/Seon/README.md

 ## Why I created this research space
 Sometimes I get a brain tick, an idea that needs to be explored.
 This is one of those ideas.
 I wanted to explore the concept of AI companionship and how it could evolve in the future.
 This is a living document that will evolve as the project evolves.

+I chose GitHub as the platform for this research as it is a great place to collaborate and share ideas.

 ## White paper
-The white paper is a living document that will be updated as the project evolves.
+The white paper is the main focus.
+This is where the definition of the Seon and points of focus live.
 [Read the white paper](Whitepaper.md)

 ## Extended
-The extended document is a living document that will be updated as the project evolves.
-[Read the extended document](Extended/communication_interfacing.md)
+The extended document are documents that expand on the ideas of the white paper.
-This refers to extended insights and expansions on the white paper discussion.
+This refers to extended insights and expansions on the white paper discussion.[Read the extended document](Extended/communication_interfacing.md)

 ## License